jkachhad/SwitchMediator/README.md

 **SwitchMediator: A Blazing Fast, Source-Generated Mediator for .NET**

-SwitchMediator provides a high-performance implementation of the mediator pattern, offering an API surface familiar to users of popular libraries like [MediatR](https://github.com/jbogard/MediatR).
+SwitchMediator provides a high-performance (see [benchmark results](src/Mediator.Switch.Benchmark/benchmark_results.md) - **146x** faster startup and **6.7x** faster dispatch, with no performance regression even at over 1000 requests and handlers) implementation of the mediator pattern, offering an API surface familiar to users of popular libraries like [MediatR](https://github.com/jbogard/MediatR).
 By leveraging **C# Source Generators**, SwitchMediator eliminates runtime reflection for handler discovery and dispatch, instead generating highly optimized `switch` statements at compile time (this is done using a static readonly Dictionary that gets constructed at startup for O(1) execution regardless of the number of request / events you might have).
 We also want you to <em>**Switch**</em> your <em>**Mediator**</em> to ours, get it? 😉

-Aside from performance, SwitchMediator is first and foremost designed to overcome frequent community frustrations with MediatR, addressing factors that have hindered its wider adoption.
+Aside from performance, SwitchMediator is first and foremost designed to overcome frequent community frustrations with MediatR, addressing factors that have hindered its wider adoption especially due to its less than ideal DX (developer experience).

 **The result?
 Faster execution, improved startup times, step-into debuggability, and compile-time safety.**